Seirdy/seirdy.one/content/about/index.md

 - [email](mailto:seirdy@seirdy.one)
 - [PGP: 36B154A782AEA0AC](../publickey.txt)

-My username is Seirdy on Reddit, Hacker News, and Lobsters; my nick is Seirdy on many IRC networks.
+My username is Seirdy on Reddit, Hacker News, Lobsters, Linux Weekly News, Codeberg, and a few other places; my nick is Seirdy on many IRC networks.

+If you find a "Seirdy" somewhere else and don't know whether or not it's me, please contact me and ask instead of assuming that it must be me.

 My preferred forge for personal projects is Sourcehut, but my repositories have remotes for GitHub and GitLab too.